ssejrog/HW-DOGO-VEXCODE/README.md

 # Harvard-Westlake's DOGO - VEXcode

-DOGO (double mobile goal) is a mobile goal focused robot that can place goals on platforms without climbing, steal goals from opponent platforms and robots, and steal opponents alliance goals.
+DOGO (double mobile goal) is a mobile goal focused robot that can place goals on platforms without climbing, steal goals from opponent platforms and robots, hold two mobile goals at once, and steal opponents alliance goals.

 ## Controls
 - `L1` Mogo Toggle